iVis-at-Bilkent/cytoscape.js-view-utilities/README.md

                     'background-opacity': 0.3
                 }
             },
-            searchBy: ["id"] // Array of data fields will a string be searched on or function which executes search will be used as searchBy(text).
+            searchBy: ["id"] // Array of data fields will a string be searched on or function which executes search.
 ```